AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 ----------------------

-To build AMReX with GPU support, you add ``USE_CUDA=TRUE`` to your make file or as an command line argument.
-AMReX itself does not require OpenACC and CUDA Fortran, but application codes can use them if they are supported by the compiler.
+To build AMReX with GPU support, you add ``USE_CUDA=TRUE`` to your makefile or as a command line argument.
+AMReX itself does not require OpenACC or CUDA Fortran, but application codes can use them if they are supported by the compiler.
 For OpenACC support, you add ``USE_ACC=TRUE``.
 Only IBM and PGI support CUDA Fortran.
-Thus for CUDA Fortran, you must use ``COMP=pgi`` or ``COMP=ibm``.
+Thus, for CUDA Fortran, you must use ``COMP=pgi`` or ``COMP=ibm``.
 OpenMP is currently not supported when ``USE_CUDA=TRUE``.
 The default host compiler for NVCC is GCC even if ``COMP`` is set to a different